mjmccans/docker-socket-proxy/README.md

         $ docker -H localhost:2375 image ls
         Error response from daemon: 403 Forbidden: docker-socket-proxy is configured to not allow access to this function.
 To enable this function turn on the IMAGES option.

-See the [examples](./examples) folder for some docker compose examples.
+See the "[examples](./examples)" folder for some docker compose examples.

-## Log Files / Return Messages
+## Logs / Return Messages

-The container provides useful log output showing what api calls have been made, the return code and some additional detail that can be helpful for debugging.
+The container provides useful log output showing what API calls have been made, the return codes and additional details that can be helpful for configuration and debugging.
 You can turn on the `DESCRIPTIVE_ERRORS` option to get more descriptive logging and client-side messages where a request is rejected.
+Turning on the `DESCRIPTIVE_ERRORS` option creates a more complex nginx.conf file that contains more 'locations', so I recommend turning the option off once you have everything set up.

 ### Example

 In the example below, we can see that the first call to `info` has been accepted (return code 200) and the call to `volumes\create` has been rejected (return code 403).
 In addition, the last part of each line shows what environment variable option was in play to create this outcome.
-Note that if you do not have the `DESCRIPTIVE_ERRORS` option enabled you will not be given a specific environment variable option where a requires is rejected.
+Note that if you do not have the `DESCRIPTIVE_ERRORS` option enabled you will not be given a specific environment variable option where an API call is rejected.

 ```
 [25/Jan/2023:15:25:12 -0500] "GET /info HTTP/1.1" 200 [Location: INFO]